hashintel/hash/packages/graph/README.md

 ## Running the database

-1. In order to setup the database, first the database has to be started:
+1. In order to set up the database, first the database has to be started:

 ```shell
 touch .env.local